 Why has sunscreen stained my clothing?

-All UVA & UVB protective sun creams contain a filter which helps to reflect harmful sun rays from the skin and these can be made with chemical and non-chemical ingredients.
+All sun creams contain a filter which helps to protect the skin from the sun's rays and these can be made with chemical and non-chemical ingredients.
 Both types of UV filters are known to cause sun cream staining, and for this reason care should be taken when applying sunscreen around clothing.

 Why does sunscreen stain certain clothes and not others?

 Some fabrics can be more vulnerable to sunscreen staining than others.
 Clothing made with natural fibres, such as cotton, and light-coloured clothing are most vulnerable, whilst dark coloured fabrics are least likely to become noticeably stained.